 SDS as a renowned technology and software solutions provider in the area of international tax and regulatory reporting for FATCA, CRS, QI, OECD TRACE and WHT with long-standing experience serving global financial institutions was delighted to sponsor this excellent industry event for the fifth consecutive year.

-Feel free to contact me at any time for further information, an expert chat or a discussion about any of the above-mentioned topics.
+Feel free to contact me anytime for further information, an expert chat or any discussion about the topics mentioned above.